a-norcliffe/torch_gq_adjoint/README.md

 # Acknowledgements
-We thank the anonymous reviewers for their comments and suggestions for this paper.
 At the time of publishing this work, Alexander Norcliffe is supported by a GlaxoSmithKline grant.
+We thank So Takao for his help with understanding the Wong--Zakai theorem for the SDE adaptation of the GQ method.
+We would like to thank the anonymous reviewers and action editor Kevin Swersky for their time and efforts to review and constructively critique the paper.
-A very large amount of this work was heavily dependent on the `torchdiffeq` library, we thank the authors for their work on this library.
+A very large amount of this work was heavily dependent on the `torchdiffeq` library, we thank the authors Ricky Chen, Yulia Rubanova, Jesse Bettencourt and David Duvenaud for their work on this library.